wasiejen/Free-Snap-Tap/README.md

 #### **only for macros**
 - `|` behind a key is the the max delay for this single key (e.g. `-k|10` -> press k with a max delay of 10)
 - `|*max*|*min*` defines min and max delay (e.g. `-k|10|2` or `-k|2|10` -> press k with a max delay of 10 and min delay of 2)
-- `!` before a key in the first key group means (trigger group) will be seen as `probited key` - if that key is pressed, the trigger will not trigger ^^
+- `!` before a key in the first key group means (trigger group) will be seen as `prohibited key` - if that key is pressed, the trigger will not trigger ^^

 This is only usable in key_groups. not supported in tap_groups yet.